sidecartridge/sidecart-site-dev-docs/sidecartridge-tos-256kb-decoder/introduction.md

 The SidecarTridge TOS 256KB Decoder kit includes several essential components, each contributing to its functionality and ease of use.
 It can be considered a superset of the SidecarTridge TOS Emulator.
 The main components are:

-1. **SidecarTridge ROM Emulator Board**: The core of the SidecarTridge TOS emulator, it leverages the Programmable Input/Output (PIO) features of the Raspberry Pi RP2040 microcontroller to emulate a ROM chip at the signal level.
+1. **SidecarTridge ROM Emulator Board**: The core of the SidecarTridge TOS emulator, it leverages the Programmable Input/Output (PIO) features of the Raspberry Pi RP2040 or RP2350 microcontroller to emulate a ROM chip at the signal level.
 This board contains the necessary circuitry and flash memory to store multiple custom ROMs, provides a USB interface for connectivity, and communicates with the Atari ST bus through bus level shifters converting TTL (5 volts) to CMOS (3.3 volts).

 2. **SidecarTridge Atari ST or Mega ST Models Carrier Board for 256KB Decoder**: Designed to fit seamlessly into various models the carrier board for the Atari ST and Mega ST series includes a multiplexer.
 This allows the SidecarTridge TOS emulator to select between 192KB and 256KB ROMs, enabling transparent decoding of both.